tracim/tracim/doc/frontend/tables.md

 ```

 It is required to set `TitleListHeader` as demonstrated, otherwise it will not work properly.
-The only things you should change are the `SORT_BY` fields and the customClass prop.
+The only things that should be changed are the `SORT_BY` fields and the customClass prop.

 Note that `header` has props.
 These are the props passed by `TracimTable`.